enmili/multilingualDataset/README.md

 # multilingualDataset
-This repository contains multilingual datasets for machine learning research purpose.
+This repository contains multilingual datasets for machine learning research.